Arkansas Motorcycle Accident Lawyers

 If you have purchased UM/UIM insurance, you may be able to file a claim with your insurance company.
 Your attorney can help you determine how to obtain the maximum compensation after a crash.

 Arkansas uses a modified comparative fault rule in cases of personal injury.
 This means that even if you are partly to blame for the accident, you can still collect compensation.
 However, if you are found to be 50% or more at fault, then you are not eligible to collect any compensation.
+Again, an experienced car accident attorney can help to sort out who’s at fault and get you the maximum compensation possible.

 Yes!
 Even if you believe that you are uninjured, you still need to file a police report after an accident, and you should be examined by a medical professional.
 Failure to do so could jeopardize your ability to file a claim.
 Without a police report, it will just be your word against theirs.